aman-sawarn/Medical-Report-Generation-Using-X-Ray-Images/README.md

 # Medical-Report-Generation-Using-X-Ray-Images

 ### Overview
 The aim of this project is to generate medical reports from X-ray images.
-This problem holds a great role when there is a lack of Quality doctors everywhere.
-This project can be useful in a way that a simple lab technician can take an X-ray, generate impressions and send it to any quality doctor across the globe.
-It would bring in quality healthcare services across the globe.
+This problem holds a great role when there is a lack of Quality doctors in remote parts of the world, and just lab technicians could take an X-Ray and send it to doctors anywhere across the globe.
+It would bring in quality healthcare services at cheaper rates to parts of world where doctors would take weeks to reach.
+This is my final year Major Project.

 Data Source: http://academictorrents.com/details/66450ba52ba3f83fbf82ef9c91f2bde0e845aba9
 #### How Data Looks?